pulkjr/NTAPPerf/README.md

 ## Initial plans ##
 Ideally one would use the cm stats that are pulled already from each controller.
 These are archived for use but I have not found a good method of retrieval for these.
 Thus my first attempt is to use the Get-NcPerfData Method.
 I'm pulling the stats in 10 second intervals for all the stats pre-definded.

-## Future Plans ##
-Still figuring this out.
-Need to get a working draft completed to ensure that it is technically possible.

 ## System Requirements ##
 1. Microsoft Windows PowerShell 2.0 or higher
 2. Microsoft .Net Framework 3.5 (with PowerShell 2.0) or higher